-- Level 1 and 2 first aid incidents will be recorded in a first aid book at the time of the incident and a slip will be sent home at the end of the day to inform the parents. - Level 3 first aid incidents will be recorded on Evolve as soon as is practicably possible after the event. - A copy of the 'Evolve' form will be given to parents/carers on the same day or as soon as reasonably practical - Incidents in the first aid books are recorded on evolve at the end of each term. - Records held by the first aider and electronic records of 'Evolve' forms will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (claims and payments) Regulations 1979 and then securely disposed of.
+- Level 1 and 2 first aid incidents will be recorded in a first aid book at the time of the incident and a slip will be sent home at the end of the day to inform the parents. - Level 3 first aid incidents will be recorded on Evolve as soon as is practicably possible after the event - A copy of the 'Evolve' form will be given to parents/carers on the same day or as soon as reasonably practical - Records held by the first aider and electronic records of 'Evolve' forms will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (claims and payments) Regulations 1979 and then securely disposed of.